Try2Code/cdo-bindings/README.md

 ## License

-Cdo.{rb,py} makes use of the GPLv2 License, see COPYING
+Cdo.{rb,py} makes use of the BSD-3-clause license